Furness

 Our current membership to date stands at

-24 Active members (down 3 since last AGM)
+24 Active members (as last AGM)

 Life Membership now abolished